project-open-data/project-open-data.github.io/catalog.md

 Implementing
 ------------

-To fulfill the requirements of this memorandum, agencies should begin to describe datasets as a catalog using the vocabulary of the [common core metadata](/schema/).
+To fulfill the requirements of this memorandum, agencies should begin to describe datasets as a catalog using the vocabulary of the [Project Open Data metadata schema](/schema/).
 This catalog is to be published as a standalone JSON file at `agency.gov/data.json`.
 Agencies may optionally also publish it with RDFa Lite, either embedded within a HTML page which include human readable markups (e.g., `agency.gov/data.html`) or as an XML file (e.g., `agency.gov/data.xml`).

 ### JSON